-Carré Saint-Laurent is more than a real estate project: taking a cue from the work already begun in the Quartier des spectacles, it will further contribute to the neighbourhood's economic, social and cultural revitalization.
-The vision it offers is that of a living and working environment where one can take a stroll, go shopping, eat well, and get to the concert or show without a car.
+Carré Saint-Laurent is more than a real estate project: taking a cue from the work already begun in the Quartier des spectacles, it will further contribute to the neighbourhood’s economic, social and cultural revitalization.
+As of 2019, it will offer a living and working environment where residents can run errands and enjoy a fine meal, all without the need for a car.
 The stretch of Saint-Laurent Boulevard south of Sainte-Catherine Street will once again thrive as a cultural hotspot as it has in the past, until those glory days ended shortly after World War II.